 The system reinforcement solution will meet the design capacity for the planning period.
 Pipeline upgrade solutions will be considered if there is a suitable business case.

-As with Station Upgrades forecast for the next financial year, costs are based on FEED studies undertaken for the projects.
+As with Station Upgrades forecast for the next financial year, costs are based on FEED studies.

 APPENDIX G: GAS TRANSMISSION SYSTEM SECURITY STANDARD